 Entrants must hold a degree from a United Kingdom university (or Higher education Institution), or a degree from the CNAA, or a recognised equivalent qualification.
 For entrants with a degree from overseas please contact NARIC (National Academic Recognition Information Centre) on 08709904088 to obtain written confirmation of equivalency.
-We will be looking for second class Honours Degree as the minimum requirement.

 We are looking for enthusiastic applicants with very good communication skills, the determination to succeed, a commitment to working hard and the ability to work with others.

 Successful applicants are confident and passionate about teaching and are also able to contribute to the wider school ethos and community.
 Training to teach is both challenging and rewarding.
 Developing excellent interpersonal skills will enable trainees to effectively support the learning of groups of young people from diverse backgrounds.We are looking for people who strive and who are committed to their own professional development; people who are proactive and independent but also team players willing to listen and act upon advice.

 * Sensitivity to the needs of pupils and colleagues.

 * A Positive attitude to working as a member of a team.

 * A positive and optimistic perception of pupil’s potential.